 Sheriff Lee Foster

-Sheriff Lee Foster was elected Sheriff in 1988 and begin his term as Sheriff in January of 1989.
+Sheriff Lee Foster was elected Sheriff in 1988 and began his term as Sheriff in January of 1989.
 He has served continuously in this position since that time.

 Sheriff Foster is a 1975 graduate of Mid Carolina High School.
-He graduated the University of South Carolina in 1977 with an Associates Degree in Criminal Justice with Highest Honors and in 1979 with a Bachelor's Degree in Applied Professional Sciences graduating Magna Cum Laud.
-Sheriff Foster has also graduated from the South Carolina Sheriff's School, the National Institute of Justice Executive Management Institute, the Federal Bureau of Investigations Executive Development Board,and the Federal Bureau of Investigations Carolina Command College.
+He graduated the University of South Carolina in 1977 with an Associate's Degree in Criminal Justice with Highest Honors and in 1979 with a Bachelor's Degree in Applied Professional Sciences graduating Magna Cum Laude.
+Sheriff Foster has also graduated from the South Carolina Sheriff's School, the National Institute of Justice Executive Management Institute, the Federal Bureau of Investigations Executive Development Board, the Federal Bureau of Investigations Carolina Command College, and the South Carolina Criminal Justice Academy in which he received the JP Strom Award.

 Sheriff Foster has had a number of awards bestowed upon him during his law enforcement career.
 Among those include the Order of the Palmetto, the United States Attorney General's Strom Thurmond Award for Excellence in Law Enforcement, the J.P Strom Award for highest academic average in his academy class, South Carolina Sheriff's Association Sheriff of the Year, South Carolina Victim's Advocates Association Sheriff of the Year and Humanitarian of the Year, Outstanding Young Man in America by the Jaycees, Civitan Citizen of the Year, the Alston Wilkes Society Law Enforcement Officer of the Year, Woodman of the World Outstanding Citizen of the Year, National Humanitarian of the Year by the National Center for Rural Law Enforcement, the Mothers Against Drunk Drivers Highway Safety Hero, and many other awards.

-Sheriff Foster is recognized at the local, state, and national leader in law enforcement.
-He has or is serving on the United States Attorney's Law Enforcement Coordinating Committee, the United States Attorney's Task Force on Violent Crime, the Executive Committee of the Joint Terrorism Task Force, the Governor's Task Force for the Advancement of Public Safety, the Homeland Security Council, the Victim's Notification Network Advisory Council, and the State Law Enforcement Division Advisory Panel just to name a few.
+Sheriff Foster is recognized at the local, state, and national level as a leader in law enforcement, especially for rural areas.
+He has or is serving on the United States Attorney's Law Enforcement Coordinating Committee, the United States Attorney's Task Force on Violent Crime, the Executive Committee of the Joint Terrorism Task Force, the Governor's Task Force for the Advancement of Public Safety, the Homeland Security Council, the Victim's Notification Network Advisory Council, and the State Law Enforcement Division Advisory Panel, the South Carolina Law Enforcement Training Council, Small Rural, Tribal, and Border Advisory Board just to name a few.

 Sheriff Foster is also very active in the community.
-He is a member of Central United Methodist Church, the Prosperity Fire Department, Board of Visitors for Piedmont Technical College, and many other organizations and contributions to the community.
+He is a member of Central United Methodist Church, the Prosperity Fire Department, and many other organizations and contributions to the community.

 Sheriff Foster and lovely wife Carol make their home in Newberry.
 They have two children Joseph and Amelia.